neongreen/orphus.js/README.md

   * Register on [Orphus][].
 Don't download any GIFs or the script they give you, just register there.

-  * Download the script from this repo and put it on your site by adding
+  * Download the script from this repo and put it on your site.
+VERY
+    IMPORTANT: you have to add it before `</body>`, **not** into `<head>`, or else it won't work.
+You also need the closing `</script>` tag.

     ~~~ html
     <script type="text/javascript" src="/orphus.js"></script>
     ~~~

-    before `</body></html>` on your site.
     Don't forget to replace your email in the beginning of the script (`var sendTo = ...`) with the one you've used to register.
 Also, change `nonMistakes` or assign `""` to it if you don't want to warn your users about any common “mistakes” you don't consider as such.

   * Tell your readers that they can select text and press
     <kbd>Ctrl</kbd>+<kbd>Enter</kbd> to report mistakes!
 Don't forget to